image of a menopause consultation

 Once you have not had a period for 12 months you will then be post-menopausal.
 You will not be ovulating anymore and therefore can no longer to fall pregnant.
 Whilst hormone levels should be more stable during this time, some symptoms may still be present.

-WHAT ARE COMMON MENOPAUSE SYMPTOMS?
+WHAT ARE COMMON SYMPTOMS?

 The hormone Oestrogen begins to fluctuate and then fall during the build-up to menopause.
 It is not just the reproductive system that relies on oestrogen for health.
 Your bones, muscles, heart, brain, and immune system all also need Oestrogen to function successfully.
 As a result of this, symptoms vary greatly.
 They may include;

-HOW CAN OSTEOPATHY HELP WITH MENOPAUSE SYMPTOMS?
+HOW CAN OSTEOPATHY HELP WITH SYMPTOMS?

 A MESSAGE FROM LUCIANE OUR OWNER AND HEAD OSTEOPATH